"Travelling to the arse end of London to walk on pebbles, dance on concrete and look at the back of an IKEA just isn’t very appealing"

 This is reflected by the crowd, who have turned up for a rave rather than a festival that’s supposed to celebrate multiple genres.
 When Sinkane plays his psychedelic summer bop ‘Favourite Song’ on the main stage, the audience, who clearly are more prepped for a festival built around music you can gurn to inside a hanger, just don’t get it.
 The performance falls flat.

 So what of the hangars themselves?
-Well, the sound appears to be poor for any genre that isn’t electronic.
-It’s hard to hear anything indie pop singer MorMor plays while the words of punk rapper JPEGMAFIA are indistinguishable due to distorted bass and poor mixing.
-Despite these problems, the crowd doesn’t seem to care, with JPEGMAFIA, who is one of the most exciting live performers in music today, creating pure chaos in the Boiler Room warehouse.
+Well, they’re better suited to electronic music.
+It’s hard to hear anything indie pop singer MorMor plays and the words of punk rapper JPEGMAFIA are indistinguishable due to distorted bass and poor mixing.
+Despite these problems, the crowd doesn’t seem to care, with JPEGMAFIA, one of the most exciting live performers in music today, creating pure chaos in the Boiler Room warehouse.

 The mosh pit for his subversive banger ‘I Cannot Fucking Wait Until Morrissey Dies’ is particularly electric, but Peggy is forced to stop his set momentarily by security, who are scared things are getting out of control.
-The fact this even happens disappointingly suggests the Field Day team didn’t understand what kind of artist they’d booked in the first place, but Peggy somehow justifies his reputation as a “one man Death Grips” despite a weird interruption and God-awful sound that’s completely at odds with his crystal clear set just a week ago at Barcelona’s far superior Primavera festival.
+The fact this even happens disappointingly suggests the Field Day team didn’t understand what kind of artist they’d booked in the first place, but Peggy somehow justifies his reputation as a “one man Death Grips” despite the interruption.

-Headliner Jorja Smith’s sultry soul, which still feels rough around the edges and more like a decent Eyrkah Badu impression than the work of a truly compelling new artist, plays out the main stage later on in the evening.
+Headliner Jorja Smith’s sultry soul, which still feels rough around the edges and more like a decent Erykah Badu impression than the work of a truly compelling new artist, plays out the main stage later on in the evening.
 Yet she caps off a disappointing day of main stage performers who fail to lift off.
-This is partly due to a lack of energy in the crowd, which is more primed for Diplo playing landfill EDM than any live instrumentation, but largely due to bad acoustics.
+This is partly due to a lack of energy in the crowd, which is more primed for Diplo playing landfill EDM than any live instrumentation.

 The electronic music is definitely the best thing about the day.
 Todd Terje’s performance on the inventive Bulldog Gin Yard stage is a highlight, the producer mixing ballroom bops from Donna Summer with head-nodding house such as his already iconic 2012 anthem Inspector Norse.
 And, although the crush of people rushing to the warehouse stage following Terje’s excellent set reeks of the organisers’ unprofessionalism, the subsequent late-night performances by Canadian rave pioneer Tiga and DJ Denis Sulta are full of otherworldly synths and stirring bass, so at least Field Day knows how to get the best out of electronic acts.